Your employees are your most important assets.

 Being a perfect manager isn’t always easy.
-There are many bad leadership mistakes you will need to avoid along the way.
-However, to help you become an effective manager for your team, here are 12 behaviours and characters you need to ensure you have.
-If you don’t possess all these qualities right now, that doesn’t automatically mean you’ll always be a bad boss.
+There are many leadership mistakes you will need to avoid along the way.
+To help you become an effective manager for your team, here are twelve behaviours and characters that are ideal for any leader to have.

 Not everyone is a born leader, but being aware of these qualities and working hard at them is certainly a key step towards developing your skills as a more effective manager: